aswiehe/Three-Random-Cards/README.md

-This simple java GUI application pulls three random images of cards playing cards (not including jokers) from the src folder of this project and displays them in the application's window.
+This simple javafx GUI application pulls three random images of cards playing cards (not including jokers) from the src folder of this project and displays them in the application's window.